Backtrack

 Definitions

 Backtrack.
 To taxi on a runway-in-use, in the opposite direction to the aircraft’s take-off or landing direction.
-(Source: UK CAA)
+(Source: UK CAA - CAP1430)

-BACK-TAXI.
+Back-taxi.
 A term used by air traffic controllers to taxi an aircraft on the runway opposite to the traffic flow.
 The aircraft may be instructed to back-taxi to the beginning of the runway or at some point before reaching the runway end for the purpose of departure or to exit the runway.
-(Source: US FAA)
+(Source: US FAA - Pilot/Controller Glossary)

 Description

-The presence of taxiways parallel to the runway with several joining taxiways greatly reduces the need for backtrack and facilitate expeditious operations.
+The presence of taxiways parallel to the runway with several joining taxiways, or runway intersections as shown in figure 2, greatly reduces the need for backtrack and facilitate expeditious operations.
 Landing aircraft may vacate the runway at a convenient point while the pilots focus on optimal deceleration rather than on trying to use a specific taxiway.
 Runway vacation normally happens before the last taxiway therefore enabling aircraft departing in the opposite direction to use the full length without the need to backtrack.

 The aircraft on the taxiway will wait for the landing aircraft to pass in front of it and will then enter the runway and backtrack.
 Upon reaching the runway end, it will make a 180 turn and be ready to start the take off roll.